El-zoz-22/ports_depi/README.md

-this is the graduation project from DEPI.
+This is the graduation project from DEPI.